syncfusion-content/maui-docs/MAUI/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Color of toolbar text in image editor when it is in pressed state.
+            Color of toolbar text when it is pressed.
             <br/>
             <br/>
         </td>